 Hematopoietic cell transplantation can be described according to the relationship between the patient and the donor and by the anatomic source of stem cells.
 In ~1% of cases, patients have identical twins who can serve as donors.
 With the use of syngeneic donors, there is no risk of graft-versus-host disease (GVHD), which often complicates allogeneic transplantation, and unlike the use of autologous marrow, there is no risk that the stem cells are contaminated with tumor cells.

-Allogeneic transplantation involves a donor and a recipient ...
+Allogeneic transplantation involves a donor ...